Princeton-CDH/neuxml/doc/xmlmap.rst

 Concepts
 --------

-:mod:`~eulxml.xmlmap` simplifies access to XML data in Python.
-Programs can define new :class:`~eulxml.xmlmap.XmlObject` subclasses representing a type of XML node with predictable structure.
+:mod:`~neuxml.xmlmap` simplifies access to XML data in Python.
+Programs can define new :class:`~neuxml.xmlmap.XmlObject` subclasses representing a type of XML node with predictable structure.
 Members of these classes can be regular methods and values like in regular Python classes, but they can also be special :ref:`field <xmlmap-field>` objects that associate XPath expressions